 The benefits of being vegan for a week

-- Test out the vegan lifestyle – Trying a vegan diet for seven days can help you to decide if it’s something you would consider doing in the long term
+- Test out the vegan lifestyle – Trying a vegan diet for seven days can help you decide if it’s something you would consider doing long term.

-- Try new food – Your vegan challenge is the perfect time to try new ingredients which you haven’t tried before
+- Try new foods – Your vegan challenge is the perfect time to try new ingredients you haven’t tried before.

 - Find vegan alternatives – Vegan mince is cheaper and healthier than beef mince.
 But is it tastier?
 Now’s the time to find out if you’d swap for good.

-- Lose weight – Healthy vegan diets are naturally lower in calories than omnivorous or vegetarian diets so you’re likely to lose one or two pounds in your vegan week
+- Lose weight – Healthy vegan diets are naturally lower in calories than omnivorous or vegetarian diets, so you’re likely to lose one or two pounds during your vegan week.

 Step-by-step guide to eating vegan for a week